-The fifth course from The Foundry chef-owner Eric Greenspan may have been my favorite of the eight.
+The fifth course from The Foundry chef-owner Eric Greenspan may have been my favorite.
 His meaty pork belly square featured a chile glaze that combined honey, red chile flake and Sriracha.
-Co-organizer Randy Clemens literally wrote the (cook)book on Sriracha, so that last inclusion didn’t come as a surprise, but it still packed a lingering kick.
-The plate also hosted butternut squash puree for sweetness’ sake and pumpkin seed brittle for crunch.
-Best of all, Greenspan decided to go “old school,” cooking the pork belly in pork fat, which added killer richness and allowed the exterior to caramelize.
-The dish isn’t currently on The Foundry’s menu, but it should be.
+Co-organizer Randy Clemens literally wrote the (cook)book on Sriracha.
+So that last inclusion didn’t come as a surprise, but it still packed a lingering kick.
+The plate also hosted sweet butternut squash puree and crunchy pumpkin seed brittle.
+Best of all, Greenspan cook his pork belly in “old school,” pork fat.
+That choice added killer richness and caramelized the exterior.
+This dish isn’t currently on The Foundry’s menu, but should be.

-Greenspan, Kazanchyan, Clemens and Bryant Goulding paired each course with a beer from Dogfish Head Craft Brewery.
-Their match for the pork belly was 90 Minute IPA, a double IPA with just enough bitterness to counterbalance the belly’s richness.
+Greenspan, Kazanchyan, Clemens and Bryant Goulding paired each course with a Dogfish Head Craft Brewery beer.
+They matched the pork belly with 90 Minute IPA.
+This double IPA had just enough bitterness to counterbalance the belly’s richness.
 Goulding, Dogfish Head’s West Coast Sales Manager, even provided some fun facts about the beer.
-It’s continuously hopped for 90 minutes, carries 9% ABV and touts 90 IBUS – International Bittering Units.
-Beers technically don’t register over 100 IBUS, but 90 Minute IPA is surprisingly balanced and won’t wreck your palate with hop bitterness.
+It’s continuously hopped for 90 minutes, carries 9% ABV, and touts 90 IBUs (International Bittering Units).
+Beers technically don’t register over 100 IBUs.
+90 Minute IPA is surprisingly balanced and won’t wreck your palate with hop bitterness.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.